-Come to this blog page for information about upcoming murder mysteries at Silver Heart Inn.
+Come to this page for information about upcoming murder mysteries at Silver Heart Inn.
 If you’ve never been to one of our murder mysteries, here is what to expect.

 – Participation in Murder Mystery